Momentum investing: Performance of momentum strategies

 Turnover tend to be high for momentum strategies, which could reduce the net returns of a momentum strategy.
 Some even claim that transaction costs wipe out momentum profits.
 In their 2014 study 'fact, fiction, and momentum investing' Cliff Asness and his co-authors address 10 issues with regards to momentum investing, including transaction costs.

-The performance of momentum comes with occasional large crashes.
-For example, in 2009, momentum experienced a crash of -73.42% in three months.
+The performance of momentum comes with the increased risk of occasional large crashes and major losses.

+For example, in 2009, momentum experienced a crash of -73.42% in three months, substantially more than the broad market.
 This downside risk of momentum can be reduced with a so called 'residual momentum' strategy in which only the stock specific part of momentum is used.

 A momentum strategy can also be applied across industries and across markets.

 Explanation

 In capital market theory, the momentum factor is one of the most well-known market anomalies.
 In studies, it has been observed that securities that have risen in recent months tend to continue to do so for a few more months.
 Depending on which past period was taken as a reference and how long the securities were held thereafter, a different magnitude of effect was observed.
 The same applies in reverse for securities that have recently fallen in value.
 One explanation is the so-called post-earnings announcement drift, which assumes that investors initially do not fully price in the higher enterprise value after the announcement of better-than-expected earnings figures.
 The share price only rises gradually with a delay until the true higher value is only reached after a few months.

 Since past price information hereby provides information about future developments and a profitable strategy can be generated from it, the momentum factor is in contradiction to the weak market efficiency.
 So-called momentum crashes, which usually occur in recovery phases after financial market crashes, are considered to be a risk-based explanation.
 Most alternative explanations come from behavioral finance.